GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 ``[T]``
 ^^^^^^^

-We have also already seen arrays in earlier sections, and how they can be built through parser sequencing.
-We can also write array literals, however, using familiar square-bracket notation from other languages:
+We have also already seen arrays and how they can be built through parser sequencing.
+We can also write array literals using familiar square-bracket notation from other languages.
+For example:

-* ``[]`` is an empty array, which takes on the type appropriate to the context in which it's used
+* ``[]`` is an empty array, which takes on the type appropriate to the context in which it's used.
 * ``[1, 2, 3]`` is a 3-element array of integers; again, the type will be
-  dependent on the context the integer literals are used in
+  dependent on the context in which the integer literals are used.

 The string literals we have seen are *also* array literals.
 For example, ``"hello"`` is an array of 5 bytes.